ahmoodrizal/ahmoodrizal/README.md

-- 👋 Hi, I’m @whoonlyseewendy
+- 👋 Hi, I’m @ahmoodrizal
 - 👀 I’m interested in PHP , Flutter , and UI / UX
 - 🌱 I’m currently learning Laravel and Flutter
 - 📫 How to reach me amdrizalc@gmail.com